kamiljordonov/MidTermExamProject/README.md

 # MidTermExamProject

 Simple text editor.
 At the moment you can only read, write(save as) and rewrite(save) documents.
-No configuration and no styling added
+No functionality like finding, copying and searching added

 Add new files and edit them
 ![image](https://user-images.githubusercontent.com/81313693/112375790-e7eb9780-8d0d-11eb-829f-1752e17ec832.png)